tjw-lint/tjw-sasslint-rules/README.md

 * * *

-### Pros/Cons of Sass vs Scss vs CSS
+### Pros/Cons of Sass vs SCSS vs CSS

-**Benefits of Sass over Scss:**
+**Benefits of Sass over SCSS:**

 * Enforced coding format (indented syntax)
 * Consistency across all files
 * Less error proned especially during refactoring (due to lack of `{}`)
-* Faster to write due to auto-complete, and removal of `;` which can cause errors
+* Faster to write due removal of `{}` and `;`( which can cause errors)
 * Easier to read as it forces all files to look the same

-**Benefits of Scss over Sass:**
+**Benefits of SCSS over Sass:**

-* All valid CSS files are valid Scss files
+* All valid CSS files are valid SCSS files
-* Allows for a variety of control for how to display or structure styles (particularly useful for tabular-like data)
+* Allows for variety of control for how to display or structure rules (particularly useful for tabular-like data in rules)

-**Benefits of Sass or Scss over CSS:**
+**Benefits of Sass or SCSS over CSS:**

-* Automatic Concatenation and Minification on save
+* Automatic concatenation and minification on save
-* Modular code
+* Modular/Reusable code
-* Nesting
+* Nesting (possibly coming to native CSS in the future)
-* Precomputed Variables
+* Precomputed Variables (Live variables already exist in both)
-* Mixins and Mixin Libraries
+* Mixins and Mixin Libraries (See: [family.scss](https://lukyvj.github.io/family.scss/) for a good example)
 * Precomputed Math (`width: $height / 2;`)
 * Built in color functions (`color: desaturate(#F00, 20%);` or `color: rgba(#FCE, 0.5);`)
 * Custom Functions
 * Loops

+**Other Info:**

-* Sass can be converted to Scss with no loss, or processed to CSS
+* Sass can be converted to SCSS with no loss, or processed to CSS
-* Scss can be converted to Sass with no loss, or processed to CSS
+* SCSS can be converted to Sass with no loss, or processed to CSS
+* Sass, SCSS, and CSS all have auto-complete and syntax highlighting in all editors of merit

 * * *